 If you shoot as much as the next photographer, most of your hard drive is taken over by pictures.
 Now, try to imagine how many of them are duplicate photographs or just visually really-really similar?
 Chances are, the answer is a lot.

 If you have a digital camera (not a film one) you shoot about 10-15 takes from one angle or of one posture before you’re satisfied, right?
 And then you only chose one for editing.
 That’s 14 pictures that you will never need right there, and that’s every scene of every photoshoot.

-You must be already thinking about getting an external hard drive or buying cloud storage and moving your gallery, because your Mac’s space is not infinite.
+You must already be thinking about getting an external hard drive or buying cloud storage and moving your gallery, because your Mac’s space is not infinite.
 Or you might have already done that.
 Anyway, in the long run, billions of photos you no longer need keep piling up and it seems like there’s no escape from it.
-Don’t worry, you’re not alone in this.
+But worry not, there is.

 The problem with duplicate and visually similar photos is so commonplace that here at MacPaw we created a professional duplicate image finder, Gemini 2.
 Let’s take a closer look at why it’s good and how it can help you sort your photos.

 Dealing with duplicate photographs

 First, you need to find duplicate photographs in your gallery.
 Then you have to figure out which version to delete in each case.
 All that takes loads of time if done manually, so Gemini 2 does most of the work for you.
 Its work starts with looking for exact duplicates.
 If it’s the same picture (or any file, by the way) with the exact same size and contents, just a different name or location, it’s a duplicate.

 To find duplicated photos you just need to download Gemini for free and run the scan.
 You can scan your whole Mac, selected folders, or just your Photos (or iPhoto) library.
 By the way, if you’re scanning the Photos library, make sure to choose the library for scanning, not the Photos app, the icons are pretty similar.